How many people do you need to take your survey? Even if you’re a statistician, determining survey sample size can be tough.

 *This sample size calculator uses a normal distribution (50%) to calculate your optimum sample size.

-The number of completed responses your survey receives is your sample size.
+Sample size is the number of completed responses your survey receives.
 It’s called a sample because it only represents part of the group of people (or population) whose opinions or behavior you care about.
-As an example, one way of sampling is to use a so-called “Random Sample,” where respondents are chosen entirely by chance from the population at large.
+For example, one way of sampling is to use a “random sample,” where respondents are chosen entirely by chance from the population at large.

 Understanding sample sizes

-Here are a few key terms you’ll need to understand to calculate your sample size and give it context:
+Here are two key terms you’ll need to understand to calculate your sample size and give it context:

-Population size: The total number of people in the group you are trying to reach with your survey is called your population size.
-If you were taking a random sample of people across the United States, then your population size would be about 317 million.
+Population size: The total number of people in the group you are trying to study.
+If you were taking a random sample of people across the U.S., then your population size would be about 317 million.
 Similarly, if you are surveying your company, the size of the population is the total number of employees.

-Margin of error: A percentage that describes how closely the answer your sample gave is to the “true value” is in your population.
-The smaller the margin of error is, the closer you are to having the exact answer at a given confidence level.
+Margin of error: Margin of error is a percentage that tells you how much you can expect your survey results to reflect the views of the overall population.
+The smaller the margin of error, the closer you are to having the exact answer at a given confidence level.

 If you want to calculate your margin of error, check out our margin of error calculator.

-If you’d like to do this sample size calculation by hand, use the following formula:
+Wondering how to calculate sample size?
+If you’d like to do the calculation by hand, use the following formula:

 Population Size = N | Margin of error = e | z-score = z